unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings

-  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // Normally links in files are downloaded to check that they really exist
+  // disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  disableAllLinkFetchingFlag='true' // 'true' or 'false' TEMP TEMP TEMP TEMP TEMP TEMP
   // The next two are only relevant if the above is 'false'
   // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false'